 We regret that we cannot accept cheques for rent payments at your local ludlowthompson Office.
 Rental payments can only be accepted in the name of the tenants named on the Tenancy Agreement.
 Where cheques are posted, ludlowthompson cannot issue receipts.

 You will be provided with a copy of the contract you sign known as the Tenancy Agreement.
 Both the tenant and the Landlord are required to sign the Tenancy Agreement.
 This will form your letting contract.
 The agreement normally used is called an Assured Shorthold Tenancy.
 This entitles the Landlord to possession of the property at the end of the tenancy period.
 Most rental tenancies are for 12, 18 or 24 months.

-Where the Landlord has instructed or accepted a break-clause, this normally provides, under Clause 10 of the Tenancy Agreement, a right for either the Landlord and/or the Tenant to terminate the Agreement after a shorter period, typically 6 month less that the tenancy term - but with 2 months notice period (so 4 months less occupation that the full term in total).
+Where the Landlord has instructed or accepted a break-clause, this normally provides a right for either the Landlord and/or the Tenant to terminate the Agreement after a shorter period, typically 6 month less that the tenancy term - but with 2 months’ notice period (so 4 months less occupation that the full term in total).
 This notice has to be served in writing by the party giving notice.
 Any special requirements, such as an extra item the landlord agrees to supply e.g. a bed, or variations to the standard tenancy agreement will be listed in a Rider document and attached to the Tenancy agreement.
-You should note that the Landlord does not have an obligation to carry out pre-contact promises of furnishings or repairs for renting unless they have been listed on the Rider attached to the Tenancy Agreement.
+You should note that the Landlord does not have an obligation to carry out pre-contract promises of furnishings or repairs for renting unless they have been listed on the Rider attached to the Tenancy Agreement.
 This does not apply to items which are required by statute or properly arise after occupation.